DCHuber/IoT/btle/readme.md

         * * * * * sudo /usr/bin/python3 /home/pi/Projects/bluePy/btleScanner.py

- - To save the file, press Ctrl-X  followed by Y for yes   followed by `Enter`
+ - To save the file, press Ctrl-X  followed by `Y` for yes   followed by `Enter`

  - To view the logging data in real time, you can use the `tail` command:

-        $ tail -f <path to log file>    ie:  tail -f Projects/bluePy/logs/btlescan.csv
+        $ tail -f <path to log file>    ie:  $ tail -f Projects/bluePy/logs/btlescan.csv